Pes anserine bursitis: Diagnosis

 Patients will typically present with pain at the medial knee when climbing stairs, rising from chairs or sitting with legs crossed.
 The site is sometimes swollen, but not always.
-The likelihood of per anserine bursitis is increased in patients with osteoarthritis.
+The likelihood of pes anserine bursitis is increased in patients with osteoarthritis.
 Sometimes they report weakness or decreased range of motion.
-The physician examines the knee in full extension, looking for tenderness in the medial knee joint and across the proximal, medial tibial region, and feels for tenderness along the medial tendons of the per anserine when the knee is flexed at 90 degrees.
+The physician examines the knee in full extension, looking for tenderness in the medial knee joint and across the proximal, medial tibial region, and feels for tenderness along the medial tendons of the pes anserine when the knee is flexed at 90 degrees.

 Imaging is not commonly used for this diagnosis.

 Treatment

-Pes anserine bursitis can be treated with a variety of physical therapy treatments, steroids to reduce inflammation, or surgery if necessary.
-Physical therapy treatments include therapeutic ultrasound, electrical stimulation (E-stim), rehabilitative exercises, and ice.
-Therapeutic ultrasound and E-stim deliver medication deep to the bursa to reduce inflammation.
+Pes anserine bursitis can be treated with a variety of physical therapy treatments, steroids, or surgery.
+Physical therapy include therapeutic ultrasound, electrical stimulation, rehabilitative exercises, and ice.
 The rehabilitative exercises are done with the intention of stretching and strengthening the hip abductors, quadriceps, and hamstrings.
 These stretches have the potential to significantly reduce the tension over the pes anserine bursa.